 Building Credibility About Your Language Skills

-If knowing a specific language is part of the role you are applying for, be sure to mention when and how you used that language in past roles.
-For example, if you were tasked with handling spanish language patients in a past job, mention it (as part of your bullets for that position) and explain the level of discussions held.
+If knowing a specific language is part of the role you are applying for, be sure to mention when and how you used that language in past roles in the experience section.
+For example, if you were tasked with handling Spanish language patients in a past job, mention it (as part of your bullets for that position) and explain the level of discussions held.

 Another good indicator of crediblity in language is the degree of trust employers placed in your expertise.
-So if you worked on a particularly "high stakes" translation situation such as negotiating a legal contract or complicated business arrangement, be sure to mention that.
-If you were effectively unsupervised in your translation efforts, as the sole representative of the company, be sure to work that into your materials.
+So if you worked on a particularly “high stakes” translation situation such as negotiating a legal contract or complicated business arrangement, be sure to mention that.
+If you were effectively unsupervised in your translation efforts, as the sole representative of the company, be sure to work that into your resume or cover letter.